adriendupuis/exercise-cleaner/README.md

 The command get paths as arguments; for each given folder, the script will first search recursively for files containing `TRAINING EXERCISE START STEP`, the core part of a starting tag.

-The tag doesn't care if its embed in a comment or something else.
+A tag doesn't care if is embed in a comment or something else.
 For examples comment doesn't exist in JSON, there is some tricks to not trigger syntax errors but with a limitation for last line without ending comma.

 #### Simple Tag